How To Properly Thaw Beef, Pork, Poultry and Seafood

-Proper thawing techniques for meat, poultry and seafood are one of the first things taught in culinary schools…it’s part of a semester-long “food safety” course and while it is seemingly boring at the time, it is imperative to know, particularly if you plan on eating what you cook.
+Proper thawing techniques for beef, pork, poultry and seafood are one of the first things taught in culinary schools…it’s part of a semester-long “food safety” course and while it is seemingly boring, it is imperative to know, particularly if you plan on eating or serving what you cook from your home kitchen!

 Foodborne illness is caused by harmful bacteria, viruses, chemicals and parasites in food.
+These elements may come from a variety of sources: farms, storage, transportation, packaging or through preparation.
 While there are many ways to prevent foodborne illness, properly thawing meat is an important step in ensuring safe food.

 NEVER THAW BEEF, POULTRY, SEAFOOD OR PORK AT ROOM TEMPERATURE OR IN WARM OR TEPID WATER

 Freezing is 32ºF and 0ºC.
 Refrigerator temperatures should be at least 40ºF or 4.4ºC.
 Boiling is 212ºF or 100ºC.
 In between freezing and boiling, there is an area called The Danger Zone, where temperatures are perfect for harmful bacterial, parasitic and viral growth.